Skip to main content

 View Answer:

-Interview Response: The pointercancel event fires when there is an ongoing pointer interaction, then something happens that causes it to abort so that no more pointer-events generate.
+Technical Response: The pointercancel event fires when there is an ongoing pointer interaction and something happens that causes it to abort so that no more pointer-events generate.
 There are several reasons this behavior may manifest itself, including the pointer device hardware was physically disabled, and the device orientation changed (tablet rotated).
 The browser decided to handle the interaction independently, considering it a mouse gesture, zoom-and-pan action, or anything related to user interaction.

-Explain the function and syntax of the setPointerCapture() method?
+Can you explain the function of the 'setPointerCapture()' method?

 View Answer: